 Furthermore, anytime a method is long running, multithreaded programming will probably be required—that is, invoking the long-running method asynchronously.
-As developers write more multithreaded code, a common set of scenarios and programming patterns for handling those scenarios emerges.
+Unfortunately, multi-threaded programming prior to C# 5.0 required using with a relatively low-level System.Threading.Thread class that had little in the way of patterns to avoid any of the these complexities.

-C# 5.0 enhanced the programmability of one such pattern—TAP—by leveraging the TPL from .NET 4.0 and enhancing the C# language with new constructs to support it.
+However, as developers wrote more multithreaded code, a common set of scenarios and programming patterns for handling those scenarios emerges.
+And, to simplify the programming model, C# 5.0 codified the patterns, introducing a new threading type System.Threading.Tasks.Task, which greatly enhanced the programmability of one such pattern—TAP—by leveraging the TPL from .NET 4.0 and enhancing the C# language with new constructs to support it.
 This and the following section delve into the details of the TPL on its own and then the TPL with the async/await contextual keywords that simplify TAP programming.

-From Thread to Task
+Why the TPL?

 Creating a thread is a relatively expensive operation, and each thread consumes a large amount (1 megabyte, by default, on Windows for example) of virtual memory.
-We saw earlier in this chapter that it is potentially more efficient to use a thread pool to allocate threads when needed, assign asynchronous work to the thread, run the work to completion, and then reuse the thread for subsequent asynchronous work rather than destroying the thread when the work is complete and creating a new one later.
+It is likely more efficient to use a thread pool to allocate threads when needed, assign asynchronous work to the thread, run the work to completion, and then reuse the thread for subsequent asynchronous work rather than destroying the thread when the work is complete and creating a new one later.

-In Microsoft .NET Framework 4 and later, instead of creating an operating system thread each time asynchronous work is started, the TPL creates a Task and tells the task scheduler that there is asynchronous work to perform.
+In.NET Framework 4 and later, instead of creating an operating system thread each time asynchronous work is started, the TPL creates a Task and tells the task scheduler that there is asynchronous work to perform.
 A task scheduler might use many different strategies to fulfill this purpose, but by default it requests a worker thread from the thread pool.
-The thread pool, as we’ve seen already, might decide that it is more efficient to run the task later, after some currently executing tasks have completed, or it might decide to schedule the task’s worker thread to a particular processor.
+The thread pool might decide that it is more efficient to run the task later, after some currently executing tasks have completed, or it might decide to schedule the task’s worker thread to a particular processor.
 The thread pool determines whether it is more efficient to create an entirely new thread or to reuse an existing thread that previously finished executing.

 By abstracting the concept of asynchronous work into the Task object, the TPL provides an object that represents asynchronous work and provides an object-oriented API for interacting with that work.
 Moreover, by providing an object that represents the unit of work, the TPL enables programmatically building up workflows by composing small tasks into larger ones, as we’ll see.

 A task is an object that encapsulates work that executes asynchronously.
 This should sound familiar: A delegate is also an object that represents code.
 The difference between a task and a delegate is that delegates are synchronous and tasks are asynchronous.
 Executing a delegate, say, an Action, immediately transfers the point of control of the current thread to the delegate’s code; control does not return to the caller until the delegate is finished.
 By contrast, starting a task almost immediately returns control to the caller, no matter how much work the task must perform.
-The task executes asynchronously, typically on another thread (though, as we will see later in this chapter, it is possible and even beneficial to execute tasks asynchronously with only one thread).
+The task executes asynchronously, typically on another thread (though, as we will in Chapter 20, it is possible and even beneficial to execute tasks asynchronously with only one thread).
 A task essentially transforms a delegate from a synchronous to an asynchronous execution pattern.

 Introducing Asynchronous Tasks